Added to Saved items

 For Wheeler, OCD affects her home life and the way she eats, as her food must be prepared in a certain order.
 "If I lose something, I spend hours looking for it, staying awake until I find whatever it is - often keeping my husband awake while looking around in my bedroom for what it is," she says.

 Whether someone develops OCD depends on a number of factors, including personality, genetics or life events.
-Although it is a chronic and debilitating condition, many people overcome OCD with treatment and support - or reduce the impact it has on their lives.
+Although it is a long term (chronic) and debilitating condition, many people overcome OCD with treatment and support - or are able to reduce the impact it has on their lives.

 Therapy

-With CBT, a person with OCD can learn to manage symptoms to regain an improved quality of life.
+With talking therapy, such as CBT, a person with OCD can learn to manage symptoms to regain an improved quality of life.

-Shirley says CBT can be successful in the treatment of OCD, but other anxiety management tools can help alongside the therapy: "Often other principles, such as mindfulness and awareness of thoughts, education around the disorder and the brain’s role in the condition, as well as a very well-constructed relapse prevention programme for the person to follow once they finish therapy."
+Shirley says CBT can be successful in the treatment of OCD, but other anxiety management tools can help alongside the therapy: "Often other principles, such as mindfulness and awareness of thoughts, education around the condition and the brain’s role in it, as well as a well-constructed relapse prevention programme for the person to follow once they finish therapy."

-A therapy called exposure and response prevention can also be included as a part of CBT, which involves encouraging someone to face their fears and let obsessive thoughts occur without following them up with compulsions to 'fix' them.
+A therapy called exposure and response prevention can also be included as a part of CBT.
+This involves encouraging someone to face their fears and let obsessive thoughts happen without following them up with compulsions to 'fix' them.

 Medication